port-labs/port-docs/docs/guides/all/approval-workflow-for-gitlab-deployment.md

   ```
   </details>

-- Action backend:
-  This action uses the `WEBHOOK` backend type, which triggers a GitLab pipeline to initiate the service deployment

-#### Approve change request

 This action can be executed by an admin to approve the change request.
 It triggers the GitLab pipeline and updates the status of the `servicenowChangeRequest` entity in ServiceNow to *"approved/rejected"*.
-- Action definition:
+  <details>
+  <summary><b>Approve change request (click to expand)</b></summary>

   Remember to replace the `GITLAB_PROJECT_ID` and `GITLAB_TRIGGER_TOKEN` placeholders with your values.
   To learn how to obtain these values, see the [GitLab backend documentation](/actions-and-automations/setup-backend/gitlab-pipeline/saas#create-the-webhook-url).
-  <details>
-  <summary><b>Approve change request (click to expand)</b></summary>

   ```json showLineNumbers
     {